thutasann/NomadPal_Python/README.md

 ---

-**Note:** This service is designed for development and testing.
-For production deployment, consider adding authentication, rate limiting, and proper logging.
+**Note:** This service is now production-ready with MySQL integration and Fly.io deployment!